iamhelitha/3xui-api-client/wiki/Inbound-Management.md

 This guide covers all inbound management operations using the 3xui-api-client library.

+Note on client identifiers: 3x-ui uses the `email` field inside client objects purely as an identifier/tag.
+It does not need to be a real email address.
+Prefer random strings like `5yhuih4hg93` for privacy.

 ## Table of Contents
 - [Overview](#overview)
 - [Protocol Authentication Methods](#protocol-authentication-methods)